Royal Bengal Airline

-Aviana Airways Ltd operating as Royal Bengal Airline was an airline that operated flights in Bangladesh.
+Aviana Airways Ltd operating as Royal Bengal Airline was a short-lived airline that operated domestic flights in Bangladesh.
 The carrier, headquartered in London, was wholly owned by R B Airline UK Ltd.

 History

 Royal Bengal Airlines was founded by members of Britain's Bangladeshi businessmen in June 2006 and officially launched to the public in November 2006.
-It is the first airline to be owned and run by British-born Bangladeshis from the Sylhet region of Bangladesh and will operate long haul routes between the United Kingdom and Bangladesh with stopovers in the Middle East.

-The airline has been founded on the basis of providing direct flights to Osmani International Airport in Sylhet from the United Kingdom.
-The company slogan on the initial launch was "The Journey Begins Here".
-However, the Civil Aviation Authority of Bangladesh has yet to confirm that Royal Bengal Airlines (or any other airline) will be given access to this lucrative route.
+It was the first airline to be owned and run by British-born Bangladeshis from the Sylhet region of Bangladesh and planned to operate long haul routes between the United Kingdom and Bangladesh with stopovers in the Middle East.
+The airline was founded on the basis of providing direct flights to Osmani International Airport in Sylhet from the United Kingdom.
+However, the Civil Aviation Authority of Bangladesh did not confirm that Royal Bengal Airlines or any other airline was given access to this route.

 By June 2007, the airline had raised GBP£5.5 million of investment from local businesses and stock brokers and had purchased two Dash 8-100 aircraft.
 Domestic services were expected to commence during summer 2007 with international flights from the UK expected by the end of 2007 from London Stansted, Manchester and Birmingham airports.

-The airline officially launched commercial operations on 31 January 2008 and later sold off.
+The airline officially launched commercial operations on 31 January 2008, however it shut down the year after.